 `121The whole purpose of DevSecOps is to allow security professionals and developers a shared understanding of what they are doing and why.
 Digital engineering can be performed in a digital transformation company, a discipline that takes the best practices from software development, puts them into a structured methodology, and applies them to production systems.

 Digital engineering is the practice of designing, coding, testing, and running applications in an automated way to achieve consistency.
-The goal of digital engineering is reducing defects, increasing quality, decreasing time to market using test-driven development (TDD), and improving productivity while maintaining safety.
+The goal of digital engineering is reducing defects, increasing quality, decreasing time to market.
+It does so by using test-driven development (TDD), and improving productivity while maintaining safety.
 DevSecOps achieves this with automation via continuous integration (CI).

 DevSecOps is a cultural change that affects both digital engineers and non-digital engineers.
 Both groups need to understand the changes that are taking place so they can prepare appropriately for them.
 This article will help you know some of those considerations, including the following.

 - What are the cultural changes that are taking place?